High Stability Mechanical Frequency Sensing beyond the Linear Regime: Details of the Common-Mode Rejection

+Our choice of mechanical modes was dictated by which combination of modes yielded the lowest baseline instability via common-mode subtraction.
+We also chose two modes with comparatively high quality factors to achieve a low thermomechanical limit (Eq.~\ref{Eq: Thermomech limit}).
+This low instability would allow for the cleanest observation and thus correction of Duffing noise.

-For the common-mode subtraction, we tested different combinations of modes, e.g. higher-order, trampoline modes and torque modes, and found that the combination of the second- (mode $a$) and third- (mode $b$) higher-order symmetric trampoline modes yielded the best subtraction, with fractional frequency Allan deviations consistently reaching $10^{-9}$ at high drive amplitude.
-Other mode combinations performed slightly worse, with the worst combination reaching just above $10^{-8.5}$ Allan deviation.
+We tested different combinations of modes, e.g.~higher-order trampoline modes and torque modes, and found that the combination of the second- (mode $a$) and third- (mode $b$) higher-order symmetric trampoline modes yielded the best subtraction, with fractional frequency Allan deviations consistently reaching below $10^{-9}$ at high drive amplitude.
+Other mode combinations performed slightly worse, with the worst reaching just above $10^{-8.5}$ Allan deviation.

-We also tested common-mode subtraction on other devices with different geometries, from different Si$_3$N$_4$ deposition runs, and using different relative drive parameters.
+We also tested common-mode subtraction on other devices with different geometries, from different Si$_3$N$_4$ deposition runs and using different relative drive parameters.
 We found that on other identical trampolines from the same deposition run as the device in the main text, we achieved the same low noise levels as reported there.
 We observed worse Allan deviations ($\sim 10^{-7}$) on an identical geometry trampoline but using Si$_3$N$_4$ that was observed under microscope to be less than pristine.
 Other geometries from that Si$_3$N$_4$ run also had higher measured Allan deviations.
-Currently, the sources of differences in performance among different mechanical modes and different fabrication iterations are unclear and would warrant a more systematic investigation.
+Currently, the sources of differences in performance among different mechanical modes and different fabrication iterations are unclear.

+The empirical tests described in the previous paragraph support the intuition that noise affecting modes with similar symmetry (as in Fig.~\ref{Fig: Setup}(b)) would be the most correlated.
+Modes $a$ and $b$ also both have large mechanical motion at the central trampoline pad.
+This large motion lends itself to interferometric detection at this location since here our system is least affected by drifts of the probe beam relative to device features with sizes on the order of or smaller than the beam diameter.